 Emerson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Emerson is a very ethnically-diverse town.
 The people who call Emerson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Emerson residents report their race to be White, followed by Native American.
-Important ancestries of people in Emerson include Irish, English, German, Yugoslavian, and Other West Indian.
+Important ancestries of people in Emerson include Irish, English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Emerson is English.
 Other important languages spoken here include Italian and German/Yiddish.